mail us | mail this page

 A normal DNS query would be of the form 'what is the IP of host=www in domain=mydomain.com'.
-There are times however when we want to be able to find out the name of the host whose IP address = x.x.x.x.
+There are times however when we want to be able to find out the name of the host whose IP address = x.x.x.x (or x:x:x:x:x for IPv6).
 Sometimes this is required for diagnostic purposes, more frequently these days it is used for security purposes to trace a hacker or spammer.
 Indeed, most modern mailing systems use reverse mapping to provide simple, first-cut, authentication using a dual look-up process - IP to name and name to IP.
 IPv4 reverse mapping is not mandatory though, as indicated by the mail example, it is essential for hosts that send mail, using either a Mail Transfer Agent (MTA) or a Mail User Agent (MUA).
-In the case of IPv6 reverse-mapping is formally mandatory.
+In the case of IPv6 reverse-mapping was originally mandatory but as part of the seemingly relentless move to relax the goals of the original specifications (doubtless for good operational reasons) it is no longer a mandatory requirement.
+It seems to have fallen into the Jolly Useful ™ category.

-In order to perform Reverse Mapping using normal recursive and Iterative (non-recursive) queries the DNS designers defined a special (reserved) Domain Name called IN-ADDR.ARPA for IPv4 addresses and IP6.ARPA for IPv6 addresses.
+In order to perform Reverse Mapping using normal recursive and Iterative (non-recursive) queries the DNS designers defined the special (reserved) Domain Name of IN-ADDR.ARPA for IPv4 addresses and IP6.ARPA for IPv6 addresses.

 We defined the normal domain name structure as a tree starting from the root.
 We write a normal domain name LEFT to RIGHT but the hierarchical structure is RIGHT to LEFT.